 |Strengths||Applicability in crisis situations; possibility of radical renovation; possibility of quick rise in profitability; conceptual consistency of measures; significant extension of expertise of specialists; implementation of the state-of-the-art information technologies; availability of techniques and procedures for business modeling||Continuity of changes; relatively small cost of errors at small intervals of changes; consideration of development ability of members of the system; encouraging of self-management and self-organization; long-term perspective; lack (decrease) of resistance to changes; extensive use of expert opinions|

-The objective of change management is to achieve and fulfill the potential of personnel for improving the competitiveness of an enterprise rather than to downsize it.
+The objective of change management is to achieve and fulfill the potential of personnel for improving of competitiveness of an enterprise rather than to downsize it.

 Please follow me on Twitter and Linkedin for updates and let me know if something can be improved in this article.
 If you like this article, please leave a like or a comment.
 Thank you for your support.

 Cite this article: